gitkv/wordpress-nginx-docker/README.md

 A [Renew certificate](#renew) section has also been created as a guide of what to expect for post deployment certificate renewal if using Let's Encrypt.

-### Create directories on host
+### Directories

-Directories are created on the host to persist data for the containers to volume mount from the host.
+Directories to persist data for the containers to volume mount from the host.

 - **mysql**: The database files for MariaDB
 - **wordpress**: The WordPress media files